 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This update provides a comprehensive new revenue recognition model that requires a company to recognize revenue to depict the transfer of goods or services to a customer at an amount that reflects the consideration it expects to receive in exchange for those goods or services.
 The guidance also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts.
-In August 2015, the FASB issued Accounting Standards Update No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective

-Date, which defers the effective date of the guidance in Accounting Standards Update No. 2014-09 by one year.
+In August 2015, the FASB issued Accounting Standards Update No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date of the guidance in Accounting Standards Update No. 2014-09 by one year.
 This update is now effective for annual and interim periods beginning after December 15, 2017, which will require us to adopt these provisions in the first quarter of fiscal 2019.
 Early application is permitted for annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 This update permits the use of either the retrospective or cumulative effect transition method.
 The Company has not yet selected a transition method nor has it determined the effect of the standard its consolidated financial statements and related disclosures.

-Note 2 - Acquisition
+$\underline{Note~2-Acquisition}$

 On June 11, 2015, the Company entered into an Asset Purchase Agreement (the "APA") with CytoMedical Design Group LLC ("CytoMedical"), for the purchase of certain assets and assumption of certain liabilities and contracts that CytoMedical used in the operation of its cord blood business, including the Prepacyte-CB Processing System which is used in cell processing laboratories to process and store stem cells from umbilical cord blood (the "Acquisition").
 This transaction has been accounted for as a business combination.
 The purchase price was \$2,400,000, plus the value of inventory, comprised of \$1,553,272 in cash and assumed liabilities of the seller less any prepayment made by the Company to CytoMedical (\$966,597 at closing and \$586,675 on or before September 30, 2015) and a note payable to the seller in the amount of \$1,300,000.
 The closing was effective on June 30, 2015.
-As part of the closing, Cryo-Cell paid \$861,783 as required per the Disbursement of Funds Schedule in the Amendment No. 1 to Asset Purchase Agreement ('Amended APA') dated June 30, 2015 with CytoMedical, dated June 30, 2015, \$662,500 was due to be paid to CytoMedical.
+As part of the closing, Cryo-Cell paid \$861,783 as required per the Disbursement of Funds Schedule in the Amendment No. 1 to Asset Purchase Agreement ('Amended APA') dated June 30, 2015 with CytoMedical, dated June 30, 2015 and a prepayment for inventory of \$104,000 paid by the Company to CytoMedical during the second quarter of fiscal 2015 was applied to the purchase.
+On September 30, 2015, \$662,500 was due to be paid to CytoMedical.
 A portion of the amount due on September 30, 2015 (\$225,000) was contingent on the number of the Company's new clients choosing to have their umbilical cord blood processed using the Prepacyte-CB product during the months of July, August and September, 2015.
 This amount was reduced to \$149,175.
 On September 30, 2015, the Company paid \$586,675 in accordance with the APA.
-In connection with the Acquisition, the Company incurred approximately \$22,000 in transaction costs, which have been included in selling, general and administrative expenses.
+In connection with the Acquisition, the Company incurred approximately \$22,000 in transaction costs, which were included in selling, general and administrative expenses.